alinush/alinush.github.io/_posts/2022-09-18-pairings-or-bilinear-maps.md

 **Note:** Later on, we'll use $(\pk_{id})^r = e(H_1(id), g_2^{\msk})^r = e(H_1(id), g_2^r)^\msk = e(H_1(id)^\msk, u) \bydef e(\dsk_{id}, u)$, where $\dsk_{id}$ will be the **decryption secret key** for $id$.

-To decrypt, the user with email address $id$ must first obtain their **decryption secret key** $\dsk_{id}$ from the PKG.
+To decrypt, the user with email address $id$ must first obtain their **decryption secret key** $\dsk_{id}$ from the KIA.
-For this, we assume the PKG has a way of authenticating the user, before handing them their secret key.
+For this, we assume the KIA has a way of authenticating the user, before handing them their secret key.
 For example this could be done via email.

-The PKG computes the user's decryption secret key as:
+The KIA computes the user's decryption secret key as:
 \begin{align}
     \dsk_{id} = H_1(id)^\msk \in \Gr_1
 \end{align}